rannerboy/corona-transition2/README.md

 # What is transition2?

-**transition2 is a full rewrite of the [Corona transition library](https://docs.coronalabs.com/api/library/transition/index.html)**.
+**transition2 is a full rewrite of the [Solar2D (~~Corona~~) transition library](https://docs.coronalabs.com/api/library/transition/index.html)**.
 It replicates every function of the transition library and also includes a set of new transition functions, such as color(), moveSine() and zRotate().
 A number of new parameters have also been introduced together with an easy way to auto-cancel transitions that are no longer valid.
 Last but not least, transition2 can be extended with your own custom transition functions.
 Unleash your imagination. :-)

 The current documentation is rather brief, but go ahead and have a look at the source code for better understanding, it's fairly well commented.

-You can also check out [this topic in the Corona forums](https://forums.coronalabs.com/topic/69305-transition2-a-customizable-extension-to-the-transition-library/) to see some live examples, make feature requests, report bugs, or just let me know what you think about transition2.
+You can also check out [this topic in the Solar2D forums](https://forums.solar2d.com/t/transition2-a-customizable-extension-to-the-transition-library/344516) to see some live examples, make feature requests, report bugs, or just let me know what you think about transition2.
 Thanks!

 ## License